Apple CEO Tim Cook to testify Friday as Epic trial nears end - WTMJ

 The CEOs’ testimony could be a study in contrasts.
 Cook has emerged as a polished, confident public speaker since inheriting his CEO job nearly a decade ago from Apple’s late co-founder Steve Jobs.
 But Sweeney is far more soft spoken, and often had to be asked to speak up during his testimony that at times included statements that seemed to bolster Apple’s defense.

 Cook will also have the advantage of listening to how Epic’s lawyers have been grilling Apple executives who have been taking the stand.
 That list has included Phil Schiller, Apple’s former marketing guru and a Jobs confidant who was on the stand Monday and Tuesday.
-Apple’s software chief, Craig Federighi, took the stand Wednesday to discuss the various ways the company insulates its products from hackers.
+Apple’s software chief, Craig Federighi, is expected to testify Wednesday.

 The specter of Jobs is likely to be raised while Cook is on the stand, based on Epic’s strategy in the so far.
 Epic lawyers have repeatedly referred back to Jobs’ initial predictions that Apple wouldn’t make much money from the app store when he unveiled it 13 years ago.